phts/NP-01_buttons/README.md

 # PHTS NP-01: buttons

-Front panel button handlers used by [PHTS NP-01].
+Handlers for front panel buttons used by [PHTS NP-01].

 ## Install